markvarga8/job-platform/README.md

 # 🤝 Job Platform

-This is a Nuxt 3 project created as part of the **Kibit Home Assignment**.
+This is a Nuxt 3 project created as part of the **Home Assignment**.
 It simulates a simple job advertisement platform, enabling users to post, manage, search, and apply for job offers with mock authentication.

 **🌐 Live Demo:** [https://kibit-job-platform.vercel.app](https://kibit-job-platform.vercel.app)